 During the second quarter of 2025, the dolomite prices in Canada reached 145 USD/MT in June.
 In Canada, dolomite prices were shaped by moderate demand from the construction and agricultural sectors, as well as consistent requirements from the steel industry.
 Quarry production was stable, but transportation costs increased due to rising diesel prices and reduced trucking capacity in remote areas.
 Import dependency for specialized grades of dolomite, particularly for glass and ceramic applications, exposed buyers to international shipping cost volatility.
 Regulatory permitting and site rehabilitation requirements added further cost layers to domestic supply operations.

 The report provides a detailed analysis of the market across different regions, each with unique pricing dynamics influenced by localized market conditions, supply chain intricacies, and geopolitical factors.
 This includes price trends, price forecast and supply and demand trends for each region, along with spot prices by major ports.
-The report also provides coverage of FOB and CIF prices, as well as the key factors influencing the dolomite prices.
+The report also provides coverage of FOB and CIF prices, as well as the key factors influencing dolomite prices.

 Q2 2025: